EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 This can be expressed in a simple formula:
 $$nBlocks = \frac{N-1}{B} + 1$$

-Convince yourself this is correct!
+Convince yourself this is correct.

 * 3A
 Update the kernel launch code to compute the number of blocks using this